MarinaNasser/DSP_Task1_6/README.md

 # Sampling-Studio
 Digital signal processing, Task 1

-In this studio you can
+In this studio you can:
   1.enerate your own signal
   2.Add 2 or more signals together
   3.Delete an added signal